 FASD is a significant social and public health issue in Western Australia.
-A study from Telethon Kids Institute released in February 2018 found one in three young people in youth detention in Western Australia had FASD.
-Initial diagnosis remains complex, two years after ‘The Australian Guide to the diagnosis of FASD’ was released in 2016, and FASD is still not recognised as a disability, which means people who really need support are missing out.
+A 2018 study from Telethon Kids Institute found one in three young people in youth detention in WA has FASD.
+Initial diagnosis remains complex.
+Four years after ‘the Australian guided to the diagnosis of FASD’ was released in 2016 FASD is still not officially recognised as a disability, and many vulnerable individuals struggle to access FASD assessments, which means people are not receiving the support they need.

-While there is no cure, there are effective interventions and supports that can help lessen the impacts of FASD.
-Importantly, it is preventable.
-A whole of government plan to tackle FASD, which includes prevention activities, needs to be developed.
-Elsewhere, early recognition and early therapy will minimise the adverse outcomes so often seen with FASD.
-Education, Health, Child Protection and Justice workers must be equipped with the tools to effectively work with people who have FASD including the skills to determine whether a person should be assessed.
+While there is no cure for FASD, there are effective interventions and supports that can help lessen the impacts.
+Importantly, FASD is preventable.
+A whole of Government plan to tackle FASD, including prevention activities, needs to be developed.
+Meanwhile, early recognition and early therapy will minimise adverse outcomes.
+Education, Health, Child Protection and Justice workers must be equipped with the tools to effectively work with people with FASD including the skills to determine whether a person should be assessed for the condition.